Steven Kwan Player Props: Guardians vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 8.5 K/9, which ranks 20th in MLB.
+- The Marlins pitching staff ranks 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The Marlins have the 16th-ranked team ERA among all MLB pitching staffs (4.26).
+- The Marlins have the 14th-ranked team ERA across all league pitching staffs (4.26).

-- The Marlins will send Garrett (0-0) to make his third start of the season.
+- Marlins pitchers combine to surrender 20 home runs (1.1 per game), the 10th-fewest in baseball.

+- Alcantara (1-2 with a 5.84 ERA and 20 strikeouts in 24 2/3 innings pitched) gets the start for the Marlins, his fifth of the season.

-- The lefty last appeared on Saturday against the Arizona Diamondbacks, when he went 5 2/3 innings, allowing one earned run while giving up four hits.
+- The righty's last time out came on Sunday against the Arizona Diamondbacks, when he tossed six innings, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.